akullpp/karma-cucumber-reporter/README.md

 ## Demo

-For a demonstration, please have a look at `demo`.
+For a demonstration, please have a look at the `examples` folder.